 - Be comfortable with campus life, prepared to share living accommodations, and able to make adjustments to cultural and social practices different from those of their home country.

-How to Apply: Interested applicants should email their bio page, one page statement, academic transcripts, and recommendation letter (in not more than four attachments) to email@example.com.
-Email subject line should read – 2019 SUSI for Student Leaders.
-Applicant’s statements should describe their involvement in leadership, community involvement, what they hope to gain and take back from this program.
+How to Apply: Interested applicants should email their bio page, one page statement, academic transcripts, and recommendation letter (in one attachment) to email@example.com.
+Email subject line should read – 2020 SUSI for Student Leaders on Women’s Leadership.
+Applicants’ statements should describe their involvement in leadership, community involvement, what they hope to gain and take back from this program.